ArchanaRohilla/BellyButtonBiodiversity/README.md

 # Belly Button Biodiversity
+A Belly Button Biodiversity dashboard with a panel for demographic information and capability of displaying the bacterial data for each volunteer.
+The volunteers are be able to identify the top 10 bacterial species in their belly buttons.
+That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef, Roza’s volunteers will be able to identify whether that species is found in quantity in their navel.

 ## Project Overview
 A dashboard has been designed using the data from the samples of some individuals to find the type and